Captain Tom Dameron

 Development of a Safety Management Platform - 2015

 The goal for Overboard Solutions was always to reduce friction in the safety management process.
 The web application, SafetyConnections does just that and the MobileApp makes it user friendly both onshore or off.
-Clients will find safety management much easier using the platform.
+Vessel Management will find safety management much easier using the platform.
 Closer connections with content providers, manufacturers of emergency equipment, service providers and crews are now quickly possible.
 All your safety management pain points were taken into account when building the platform because Tom had experienced them firsthand.